-Each computer account that is created in Active Directory has a relative distinguished name (RDN), a pre-Microsoft Windows® 2000 operating system computer name (SAM account name), a primary

-DNS suffix, a DNS host name, and a service principal name (SPN) in addition to the computer name.
+Each computer account that is created in Active Directory has a relative distinguished name (RDN), a pre-Windows 2000 operating system computer name (SAM account name), a primary DNS suffix, a DNS host name, and a service principal name (SPN) in addition to the computer name.
 The administrator enters the computer name when creating the computer account.
 The computer name must include the dollar sign (\$) character at the end of the name (for example RedmondDc1\$).

-When the domain functional level has been set to Windows Server® 2003 operating system, Windows Server® 2003 R2 operating system, Windows Server® 2008 operating system, and Windows Server® 2008 R2 operating system, a new lastLogonTimestamp attribute is used to track the last logon time of a user or computer account.
+When the domain functional level has been set to Windows Server 2003 operating system, Windows Server 2003 R2 operating system, Windows Server 2008 operating system, Windows Server 2008 R2 operating system, Windows Server 2012 operating system, or Windows Server 2012 R2 operating system, a new lastLogonTimestamp attribute is used to track the last logon time of a user or computer account.
 This attribute is replicated in the domain and can provide important information regarding the history of a user or a computer.

-Every Microsoft Windows® computer that joins a domain has a computer account. <3> Similar to user accounts, computer accounts provide a means for authenticating and auditing computer access to the network and to domain resources.
+Every Windows computer that joins a domain has a computer account. $\leq 3 \geq$ Similar to user accounts, computer accounts provide a means for authenticating and auditing computer access to the network and to domain resources.
 Each computer account must be unique.